Vision-Language Models for Infrared Industrial Sensing in Additive Manufacturing Scene Description: Experimental Setup

 \subsection{Prompting Strategies}

-Prompt design is an important since it defines how the model links thermal image features with semantic meaning.
+In VLMs, images and text are mapped into a shared embedding space where semantic similarity can be directly measured.
+Each infrared image is encoded into a feature vector and compared against feature vectors generated from text prompts that describe possible scene interpretations.
+The prompt whose embedding is most similar to the image embedding determines the predicted class.
+Figure~\ref{fig:embeding} illustrates this process in a simplified two-dimensional embedding space.
+VLMs work by matching what is seen in an image with what is described in text.
+In this context, prompts written by humans are used to clearly describe the task using visual cues that people naturally notice such as contrast, color, and whether a surface is occupied by an object.
+More descriptive and task-relevant prompts help guide the model toward relevant visual patterns.
+Prompt design is important since it defines how the model links thermal image features with semantic meaning.
+Because different word choices can influence the outcome, this work employs a prompt bank, where embeddings from multiple prompts are averaged to form a more stable representation for each class and reduce sensitivity to individual wording.
 Two classes were defined: present, where an object is on the build plate, and absent, where the build plate is empty.
 Several sentences that describe the same scene in different ways were composed to form the prompt bank for each class.
 In this bank, prompts for the present class emphasize a clear dark object resting on the heated surface, while prompts for the absent class focus on the surface being empty.
 For instance, prompts such as “an infrared image showing a bright surface with a solid shape on it” or “a thermal infrared image of a bright surface occupied by a solid object” were used to describe the present class.
 For the absent class, prompts like “infrared photo of a flat bright surface that is completely empty” or “a thermal image of a bright platform with no blocks or parts” were used.
 To keep the experiments robust to different phrasings, the same prompt banks were reused across preprocessing methods with only minor wording changes.
 For magma preprocessing, descriptions were adjusted to refer to an orange surface instead of bright, while for viridis preprocessing the prompts referred to a green–yellow surface.

 To test the impact of prompt banking, a simpler single-prompt inference strategy was also evaluated.
 In this setup, each class was represented by one prompt selected from its corresponding prompt bank.
 For the present class, the prompt “infrared view of a bright flat surface where an object sits on top” was used, and for the absent class, the prompt “thermal image of a bright background with no solid objects on it” was chosen.
 To identify the most representative prompt for each class, the cosine similarity scores between all images and every prompt in the bank were calculated.
 The prompt that achieved the highest average similarity across images was selected as the single-prompt sentence.
 Classification was then based on the similarity between the image embedding and these two fixed prompt embeddings.
 In contrast, the centroid inference strategy uses multiple prompts for each class.
 All prompt embeddings are averaged into a single centroid representation, and classification is based on the similarity between the image embedding and these centroids.
 This acts as a form of prompt ensembling to reduce the effect of prompt-to-prompt variability and providing a more stable and robust representation of each category.